profile-pic

 AI-interview Questions & Answers

-for optimizing the load time of the website basically I follow using the optimized query and using like using the Redis implementation on the server side and then using the Redis plugin into WordPress then I can integrate that Redis to my website also in that way we can optimize the database query and in that way we can reduce the site, optimize the site load time at server and and also there are other methods like optimizing CSS and JS these are the common things that we have to follow for maintaining the server load time
+for optimizing the load time of the website, I follow using optimized queries and implementing Redis on the server side, then using the Redis plugin in WordPress to integrate Redis into my website.
+This allows us to optimize database queries and reduce site load time at the server.
+Additionally, there are other methods like optimizing CSS and JS that are common things we have to follow for maintaining server load time.

 How do you refactor a PSO2 based plugin to use vanilla javascript for performance gain?
 Basically I follow using vanilla javascript for performance because vanilla javascript is very fast as compared to jquery based any plugin.
 You can take one example like if we are going to implement some validation functionality So we have to use in normal website development we basically use jquery based plugins for validation But that is taking our performance at very low level so we can replace that thing You can refactor that thing using the custom vanilla javascript Using the add event list or getElementById function of javascript Basic function of javascript that way we can refactor PSO2 based plugins